TheoOiry/type-rules/README.md

 You can use expressions directly in rule derive attribute.

-For example, you can use const or function directly in the checker parameters:
+For example, you can use const or function directly in the rule parameters:

 ```rust
 use type_rules::prelude::*;